MattHandzel/website/website-thoughts/components.md

 ### Capture data

-Take ideas from my capture, quotes, images, etc. the ones that have `is_public` to be true can be displayed and searched through on my website.
+Take ideas from my capture, quotes, images, etc. the ones that have `public` to be true can be displayed and searched through on my website.

 ### Relationships